MicrosoftDocs/defender-docs/defender-endpoint/ios-configure-features.md

    - By default, it's set to `false`.
 The unsafe site information isn't sent.
    - If user toggles it to `true`, the unsafe site details are sent.

-Turning the above privacy controls on or off doesn't impact the device compliance check or conditional access.
+Turning privacy controls on or off doesn't impact the device compliance check or conditional access.

 > [!NOTE]
 > On Supervised devices with the configuration profile, Microsoft Defender for Endpoint can access the entire URL and if it is found to be phishing, it is blocked.